antonycourtney/antsrants/content/blog/oneref/index.md

 The work reported here
 was done entirely on my own time as part of maintaining [Tabli](https://chrome.google.com/webstore/detail/tabli/igeehkedfibbnhbfponhjjplpkeomghi) and [Tad](https://www.tadviewer.com), my hobby side projects.
-Any and all mistakes, terrible ideas, conclusions, opinions or recommendations included here are entirely my own, not those of my employer or any other teams.
+Any and all mistakes, terrible ideas, conclusions, opinions or recommendations included here are entirely my own, not those of Facebook or any Facebook teams.

 ---